-September 22, 2022 — Today is the autumnal equinox, the day Mother Nature begins disrobing ultimately she’ll bare it all.
-She showed a little ankle on my neighborhood walk today, a bright splash teasing what she has on offer.
+September 22, 2022 — Today is the autumnal equinox, the day Mother Nature begins disrobing.
+Ultimately she’ll bare it all.
+To my delight, she showed a little ankle on my neighborhood walk today, a bright splash teasing what she has on offer.

 So it goes in the world of hiking trails and life in general.
 Events happen more or less in order and on schedule – the circle of life’s rhythms and flow.

 If it’s the third weekend in September, it must be the Hoodlums’ annual trail maintenance instructional workshop in Shenandoah National Park.
 Thirty folks ranging from raw beginners to the well-experience gather to live an learn.
 Picks are swung, fires are made and beer, shall we say, is swallowed.

 This crew repaired part of the Appalachian Trail Caroline and I maintain on the south side of Compton Peak, about 11 miles south of the park’s northern boundary.

 Heavy use and heavy weather was taking its toll on a steep traverse.
 Eight waterbars (erosion control drainage structures) were torn out and reconstructed.
 Rocks were dug out of the tread to smooth it out and make it a bit safer.
 It’s good for at least 15 more years.

 Caretaker area at Annapolis Rock – Caroline, Sara and Sierra.

 This also is the time when the ridgerunner program shrinks to Maryland only.
 We lost Kasey to a family matter, so Sara Leibold shifted from Shenandoah to Maryland to help us out.
 She and Sierra will complete the season – my last.
 I will miss the interviewing, hiring and hiking with the amazing people – nearly 60 all told – who have graced us with their selfless service to the hiking community.